jhx0/pkgsearch/README.md

 ...
 ```
 ## Thanks
 **Laurent Cheylus (https://github.com/lcheylus)** - Code cleanup and improvements (PEP8).
 Also for improving error handling.
 Adding the "-v" flag and further improving the code.
+**Cuddle (https://github.com/lcheylus)** and **Laurent Cheylus (https://mastodon.bsd.cafe/@cuddle)** - Cuddle: For improving the codebase and removing the need for a external Python package (Emojis).
+Laurent Cheylus: For reviewing/creating the PR.